CMPSC-305-Allegheny-College-Fall-2023/activity04/src/code.md

 TODO
 ```

-3. What are the salaries of instructors who worked during the Spring?
+3. What are the average salaries of instructors who worked during the Spring?

 ``` SQL
 TODO
 ```

-4. What are the salaries of instructors who worked during the Fall?
+4. What are the average salaries of instructors who worked during the Fall?

 ``` SQL
 TODO